pratiksha3101/chatterNATS/README.md

 # **ChatterNATS: A Fun CLI Chat Application Powered by NATS JetStream 🎉**

 **ChatterNATS** is a lightweight, real-time chat application built with Go and NATS JetStream.
-Whether you're looking to dive into messaging systems, explore distributed architecture, or just enjoy coding something interactive, **ChatterNATS ** is the perfect fun and engaging project!
+Whether you're looking to dive into messaging systems, explore distributed architecture, or justt enjoy coding something interactive, **ChatterNATS ** is the perfect fun and engaging project!

 ---